Design and Build

 Wrap around extensions

-Popular option with semi-detached homes where there is a garage attached to the side.
-This option can give you more space and additional rooms, From adding a spare bedrooms or bathrooms to widening your property and adding additional value to the property.
+These have become a real trend on London terraces, creating quirky spaces and using imaginative glazed roofs to fill in the side return.
+On a semi-detached homes where there is a garage attached to the side, this option can give you more space and additional rooms, From increasing the kitchen/dining space or widening your property and adding additional value to the property.